-When intensity gets higher in intensity, the body shifts
+When the intensity gets higher in intensity, the body shifts

 Training aerobically will increase the capacity of muscles to use fatty acids.

 1 drink for women and 2 drinks for men is recommended.
 Pregnant women shouldn’t drink, and breastfeeding women need to be cautious.
-Alcohol reduces the synthesis of muscle protein, so it needs to be avoided after exercise.
+Alcohol reduces muscle protein synthesis, so it must be avoided after exercise.